Linux

 Worklet Details

-What the application remover for Linux does
+What the Linux application remover does

-How enforced application removal works
+How unauthorized-package removal works

 Expected state after application removal